 You can use this helpful tool to develop your own S.T.A.R.
 Stories.

-- Confident speaking.
 It’s important that you be able to speak confidently when talking to a prospective employer.
 It’s true that some people are just more wired to talk than others.
 If you think your speaking could use a little help, we highly recommend Toastmasters.
 Since 1924, Toastmasters International has helped people from diverse backgrounds become more confident speakers, communicators, and leaders.
 Everything in Toastmasters revolves around the club.
 With a network of 16,800 clubs across 143 countries, you are sure to find one near you!
 Most clubs have around 20 members and meet once a week for an hour.

 We have a free resource to help you WOW interviewers.
 It is available on the Crossroads Career School, which is powered by Teachable.